-As an example of the variability of precipitation in the basin in the 1999 water year, monthly and annual precipitation were compared with the 1961-90 mean monthly and annual precipitation recorded at Lancaster and Williamsport, Pennsylvania (fig. 1).
-The precipitation data are from the National Oceanic and Atmospheric Administration (U.S. Department of Commerce, 1998-99) and National Weather Service records.
+As an example, the 2000 water year monthly and annual precipitation were compared with the 1961-90 mean monthly and annual precipitation recorded at Lancaster and Williamsport, Pennsylvania (fig. 1).
+The precipitation data are from the National Oceanic and Atmospheric Administration (U.S. Department of Commerce, 1999-2000) and National Weather Service records.